Business Plan Templates

 If you are scared off by the term “Business Plan,” AND especially if you don’t need a loan for your enterprise, you can dip your toes into planning with the following worksheet.
 Before you invest your time and energy in an enterprise that isn’t feasible, do some research to outline the following:

 Not sure how to fill in this template?
-This site contains good links to help you think about each of the sections of this plan in the New Farmer Hub.
+This site contains good links to help you think about each of the sections of this plan at Plan Your Farm.
 Two good ways to develop your production plan and cash flow scenarios are 1) to try growing and selling something on a micro-scale, keeping really good records to inform your possible expansion, and 2) to find a farmer with expertise in your chosen enterprise, and ask them to review your plan to make sure it’s realistic.

 More Detailed Business Plan – for presenting to prospective lenders